DataHighway-DHX/documentation/docs/tutorials/tutorials-runtime-upgrade.md

 ![Submit Preimage](/img/tutorial/submit_preimage.png "Submit Preimage")

+**Important** If you forgot to copy the preimage hash, you can easily regenerate and copy it again by choosing the same extrinsic.(It won't allow to submit it again but you can get preimage hash.).

 ### Step 3: Submit the Proposal

 * Select the account from which you want to submit the proposal.